 After the first week of salting, the meat was rested to allow the salt to completely penetrate through the meat.
-How long the meat rests depends on the size of the piece.
-The small pieces, placed at the top, will be done two weeks later and can be removed.
+How long the meat rested depends on the size of the piece.
+The small pieces, placed at the top, will be done two weeks later and could be removed.
 Small pieces can, therefore, be salted and rested in 19 days.
 The casket is repacked with only the large pieces.
-It is important to now rotate the larger pieces so that the ones that were at the bottom are placed at the top and those at the top, at the bottom.
+It was important to rotate the larger pieces so that the ones that were at the bottom are placed at the top and those at the top, at the bottom.
 The reason for this is because pressure interferes with the spread of salt through the meat.
 Shoulders will be thoroughly salted in about three weeks and hams in four.

 The smoking time and resting time was the same.
 Four weeks for hams, three weeks for shoulders and two weeks for small pieces.
 Humidity is the main reason why it has always been difficult to make good bacon in the Cape Colony.
 The Cape has winter rainfall and dampness is not good for smoking bacon.
 Dampness that settles on the meat gives the bacon a sour taste.
 This is the reason why we do not cure our bacon at home but instead trek to my grandparent’s farm into the interior where winters are dry.

 Oakwood is good enough for smoking but good American or European bacon is smoked with maple chips or hickory logs.
-Two fires a day is enough if they are well made.
+Two fires a day are enough if they are well made.
 I know that some butchers occasionally throw some red pepper on the fire.
 It is said by some that it keeps insects away after smoking and improves the flavour somewhat.

-After smoking, the bacon is matured by leaving it in the smokehouse for at least the same length of time as it was rested.
+After smoking, the bacon is matured by leaving it in the smokehouse for the same length of time as it was rested.
 No shorter than two weeks.
 If the smokehouses are secure against insects and are dark and cool, the meat can be kept there for maturing, but Uncle Jacobus tells me there are only a few in the colony like that.
 When summer approaches, the bacon is, in any case, taken down and packed away for storage.
 We always covered it with salt, hickory ash or oat when it was packed away to secure it against insects and dripping.
 We kept it in a cool, dry place.
 Hams, my dad believed at that time, are best packed in powdered charcoal.
-This not only prevents insects from getting to it but also off flavours from developing.
+This not only prevents insects from getting to it but also avoids off flavours from developing.
 It also keeps the meat dry.
 (1)

 The New Recipe

 The new recipe was a major change.
-Ouma Susan and my mom were very skeptical.
+Ouma Susan and my mom were very sceptical.
 I heard them in the kitchen complaining that we are about to waste a very nice pig.
-I don’t think my dad even discussed his new recipe with Uncle Jacobus, who was a very conservative man when it came to meat.
+I don’t think my dad even discussed his new recipe with Uncle Jacobus who was a very conservative man when it came to meat.
 He was sure to have talked my dad out of such a wild scheme, I am sure!

 The pig was selected in the usual way and prepared by feeding it wheat by Oupa.
 We waited for a very cold morning when the pig was killed and the hams and sides were left to dry in the breeze outside and then placed in the cooler.
 The cooler was a new addition to the farm.
 It was a square construction, similar to the smokehouse, built with two layers of brick, filled in with charcoal in the middle.
 Water was trickled down from its roof over the sides and onto the charcoal.
 After the meat dried, it was cooled down in this manner for 24 hours or so.